Home » Hoysala Temples: India’s Newest UNESCO Heritage Sites

 Intricate stone inscription wall at a Hoysala temple in Karnataka, showcasing detailed carvings and historical significance

 Every Hoysala temple is a repository of stories etched in stone.
-For instance, an inscription at the Chennakeshava Temple in Belur which was constructed in the 12th century mentions about the construction of the temple along king.
-These other writings information not such only as tell the the names tale of artisans and temple the but also the culture and the religion of the particular period.
+For instance, an inscription at the Chennakeshava Temple in Belur which was constructed in the 12th century mentions the construction of the temple alongside the king.
+These other writings information not only tell the names and tales of artisans and temples but also the culture and the religion of the particular period.
 There are inscriptions on the walls which give a lot of historical information like the name of the constructors.
 The year of construction and the names of the craftsmen who made these masterpieces.
-These records also provide information regarding the political, social and religious environment of the Hoysala period.
+These records also provide information regarding the political, social, and religious environment of the Hoysala period.
 It is like traveling back in time when reading these inscriptions and getting to meet the people who were behind the creation of these works of art.

 How to Reach